fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 `q{A-Z}`            | Append to macro (e.g. if I forgot something)

-- We can execute macros in sequence (e.g. `22@a`) or in parallel (`jVG:normal
+- We can execute macros *in sequence* (e.g. `22@a`) or *in parallel* (`jVG:normal
   @a`).
-The former can be useful as it aborts on failure, which could be what we want.
+The former can be useful as it aborts on failure, which could be what we want (e.g. replace all search results).
 But if it's not, then the latter approach is more useful (example: you want to repeat a change in a line for all lines that follow a certain pattern, e.g. are list items, but not other lines).
 See examples below.

 Useful patterns:

+- Macro `q` hits its target with `n`; invoke it quickly for all 12 search results in the document.
+Solution: `22@q`.
+Explanation: Because `q` uses `n` to hit its targets, it will automatically abort once there are no more results.
+We can thus avoid counting matches and simply use a number that's comfortably above the number of matches.
+22 is convenient because, on my keyboard, it's the same key as @.

+- Repeate a `;.`-pattern 7 times.
+Solution: `qq;.q22@q`.
+Explanation: `22;.` or
+  `:22.` wouldn't work because they would each repeat the immediately following step only, so we need to store the whole pattern as a macro, which we can then invoke mutiple Times (logic of 22 is same as above).

 - In the list below, change `.` to `)` and words to uppercase.
 Solution: start with cursor anywhere on first line; `qq0`; `f.`; `r)`; `w~`; `jq`; `j@q`.